PanelAlpha Documentation

 # Other

-1. Invitations Expiry Days - determine the number of days that invited users have to accept invitations in order to access their instance.
-You can specify a suitable timeframe within which users should respond to invitations.
+1. Invitations Expiry Days - Set the number of days that invited users have to accept invitations to access their instance.
+This defines the timeframe within which users must respond to invitations.

-2. Invitations Resend Limit Minutes - specify the number of minutes after which an invitation may be resent to invited users.
-This setting helps you manage invitation reminders and ensure that users receive the invitation if they haven't responded within the imposed timeframe.
+2. Invitations Resend Limit Minutes - Specify the number of minutes after which an invitation may be resent to invited users.
+This setting helps manage invitation reminders and ensures users receive invitations if they haven't responded within the specified timeframe.

-3. Statistics Retention Period - choose how long to keep website traffic statistics before they are automatically removed.
+3. Statistics Retention Period - Define how long to keep website traffic statistics before they are automatically removed.
 Older statistics will be permanently deleted to save storage space.

-4. Order Service Link - the URL to which users are redirected to order a new service.
+4. Order Service Link - Configure the URL to which users are redirected when ordering a new service.

-5. Order Domain Link - the URL to which users are redirected when they want to order a new domain for their instance.
-This link streamlines the process for users who wish to acquire an additional domain.
+5. Order Domain Link - Set the URL to which users are redirected when ordering a new domain for their instance.
+This streamlines the process for users acquiring additional domains.

-6. Order Custom SSL Certificate Link - this is the URL to which users are redirected when they intend to order a custom SSL certificate.
+6. Order Custom SSL Certificate Link - Configure the URL to which users are redirected when ordering a custom SSL certificate.

-7. Unsuspend Service Link - the URL to which users are redirected when they need to unsuspend their service.
-By providing this link, users can easily navigate to the appropriate page and follow the necessary steps to reactivate their suspended service.
+7. Unsuspend Service Link - Set the URL to which users are redirected when they need to unsuspend their service.
+This link allows users to easily navigate to the appropriate page and follow the necessary steps to reactivate their suspended service.

-8. Support Link - the URL to which users are redirected when they seek assistance from the support team.
+8. Support Link - Configure the URL to which users are redirected when seeking assistance from the support team.

 # SEO